The Side Effects of CBD Explained

 According to this same review, the side effects of CBD are considered better than other drugs.
 The researchers state, “In comparison with other drugs, used for the treatment of these medical conditions [epilepsy and psychotic disorders], CBD has a better side effect profile.”
 They declare that even in the high doses administered in clinical trials, CBD seems well tolerated.

 But that can’t be everything, right?
 Of course not.
 All substances, medicinal or not, can trigger mild, yet unwanted side effects.
 Don’t believe us?
 Consider that you can drink too much water too fast, and become ill with water intoxication.
-Everything we consume as humans has some risk of side effect.
+Everything we consume as humans have some risk of side effect.

 The Real Side Effects of CBD Oil